ponthapallideepu8-gif/lost-and-found/README.md

 ## Author

-Developed by Deepu as a student-focused solution for managing lost and found items on campus.
+Developed by Deepikha as a student-focused solution for managing lost and found items on campus.